A

 Cencentricity The measurement of the location of the center of the conductor with respect to the geometric center of the circular insulation.

-Conductivity The ability of a material to alow electrons to flow, measured by the current per unit of voltage applied.
+Conductivity The ability of a material to allow electrons to flow, measured by the current per unit of voltage applied.
 Also, it is the reciprocal of resistivity.

 Conductor Any material capable of easily carrying an electrical charge.